Niche-Squad/APSC-5984-ADS/labs/lab_03/readme.md

 print(person_age) # {'John': 20, 'Mary': 25, 'Michael': 30, 'Elizabeth': 35}
 ```

 In this case, the keys are `John`, `Mary`, `Michael`, and `Elizabeth`, and the values are 20, 25, 30, and 35, respectively.

+### 3.2 Insertion: add a new key-value pair

 To add a new key-value pair to a dictionary, you have two options.
 First, you can use the `update` method.
 For example, you can add a new key-value pair to the dictionary `person_age` by using `person_age.update({'David': 40})`:

 ```Python
 person_age.update({'David': 40})